Ayahuasca Tourism: The Commercialization of Culture

 Sustained high demand could create plant shortages

-The increase in tourism also means heavy demand on the ayahuasca vine.
+The increase in plant medicine tourism also means heavy demand on the ayahuasca vine.
 Once grown and harvested only from the jungle, the vine has tripled in value over the last six years and is now being commercially grown.

 Unlike chacruna leaves, which are fairly easy to cultivate and harvest, B. caapi takes 2-3 years to mature.
 Curanderos emphasize the importance of age and thickness, favoring vines that are at least six years old.
 But between improper harvesting techniques used by people looking to make a quick profit and the need for commercial growing operations, these are now more difficult to find.
 Whether there is sufficient supply to continue to meet the Western demand remains to be seen.